GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

 ### "same-site" and "cross-site" {: #same-site-cross-site }

-Websites that have the same eTLD+1 are considered "same-site".
-Websites that have a different eTLD+1 are "cross-site".
+Websites that have the same scheme and the same eTLD+1 are considered "same-site".
+Websites that have a different scheme or a different eTLD+1 are "cross-site".

 <div class="table-wrapper">
   <table>